-Get answers to common questions about selling your whole home to Pacaso and reselling your Pacaso ownership.
+Get answers to common questions about selling your whole home to Pacaso and transferring or reselling your Pacaso ownership.

 How to sell your second home to Pacaso

 Sell part of your second home to Pacaso, and let us take care of the management and upkeep.

 Why would I sell part of my home to Pacaso?

 Selling ownership interest in your home allows you to keep using the home, while distributing costs and realizing liquidity.
 If you love your second home but aren’t getting the most out of it, co-ownership may be a great option for you.

 How does the home sale and purchase process work?

 Pacaso will purchase your home and retitle it into a property-specific LLC with eight equal ownership interests.
 You may retain the amount of ownership that meets your needs, up to 50%, and Pacaso will find buyers for the rest.

 What work is needed to prep for a sale?

 The process is lightweight and hands-off for you as a seller.
 Along with a local real estate agent, we create a full suite of custom print and digital marketing materials to show your home at its best.
 And after closing, we add designer touches and do any necessary repairs.